This article about finding student accommodation was updated by the Great British Mag content team on 4 September, 2019

 To help you we’ve outlined some of the more popular options available for student living in the UK.
-We’ve also covered the finer details like how to sort out internet connection and a how to get a TV license.
+We’ve also covered the finer details like how to sort out internet connection and a how to get a TV licence.

 If you need any further information and guidance, most universities have a team that can help you find a place to live.